 Therefore, market share is examined, but it is not the only decisive criterion.
 In the framework of the adopted test, the law itself specifies the basic criteria to be considered, such as the structure of the relevant markets, actual or potential competition, barriers to entry, market position of the participating undertakings, available sources of supply and demand, consumers’ interest and efficiencies.

 The above test applies in all market sectors, except for that of the mass media where special law L.3592/2007 provides for a dominance test.
-For the purposes of this law, ‘dominance’ is translated into a market share from 25 to 35 per cent, depending on the case.
+For the purposes of this law, ‘dominance’ is translated into a market share of between 25 and 35 per cent, depending on the case.

-The content of the notification is defined by a decision of the HCC.
-The HCC has issued a new draft notification form (Decision No. 558/VII/2013) together with a separate form for submitting remedies (Decision No. 524/VI/2011).
+The content of a notification is defined by a decision of the HCC.
+The HCC has issued a new draft notification form (Decision No. 558/VII/2013) with a separate form for submitting remedies (Decision No. 524/VI/2011).
 The format of these templates generally follow the guidelines of the European Commission and the purpose is to make clear to the notifying parties the minimum information they have to substantiate as part of the notification.
-The notification form must be submitted in Greek together with all supporting documents and the receipt of the filing fee, which currently amounts to €1,100.
-A summary of the notification must also be published in a daily financial newspaper, as well as on the website of the HCC, so that any third party (eg, competitor, supplier, customer or customer’s association) may take knowledge of the transaction and express its comments to the HCC.
+The notification form must be submitted in Greek with all required supporting documents and the receipt of the filing fee, which is currently €1,100.
+A summary of the notification must also be published in a daily financial newspaper, and on the HCC website, so that any third party (eg, competitor, supplier, customer or customer’s association) may find out about the transaction and submit comments to the HCC.

-Without filling in and submitting the notification form properly the notification is not complete, and the deadlines for submission and for the HCC to issue its decision are not met.
+If the notification form is not filled in and submitted properly, the notification is not complete, and the deadlines for submission and for the HCC to issue its decision are not met.
 Depending on the extent of omission, it may be considered as a failure to notify.

 Within a month of receiving a notification, the president of the HCC must issue an Act to certify that the concentration concerned does not fall within the scope of the law.
 If the concentration falls within the scope of the law, the concentration may be examined in one or two phases, in line with the practice defined by EU Regulation 139/2004.

 If the HCC finds that the concentration raises serious doubts, its president will issue a decision initiating Phase II proceedings, which is notified to the interested parties.
 This decision must be issued within a month of receiving the notification.
-Following the decision, the case must be introduced within 45 days to the HCC, which has to decide within 90 days whether to approve or prohibit the concentration.
+Within 45 days of the decision, the case must be put before the HCC, which has to decide within 90 days whether to approve or prohibit the concentration.
 If the HCC fails to issue a decision within this 90-day period, the concentration is deemed to be approved.
 Both the 45 and 90-day deadlines start from the initiation of the Phase II examination, instead of the notification date under the previous law.

-During the Phase II investigation, and within a period of 20 days from when the parties receive the recommendation and the case is introduced before the HCC, the parties may jointly proceed to modifications in concentration or propose remedies to remove the serious doubts as to its compatibility with the competition in the relevant market.
-The HCC may, in exceptional cases, accept a proposal of remedies after the expiration of the above deadline.
+During the Phase II investigation, and within 20 days of when the parties receive the recommendation and the case is put before the HCC, the parties may jointly proceed to modifications in concentration or propose remedies to remove the serious doubts as to its compatibility with the competition in the relevant market.
+The HCC may, in exceptional cases, accept a proposal of remedies after expiry of the aforementioned deadline.
 In this case, the Phase II deadline of 90 days may be extended by 15 days to 105 days in total.

-The decision may threaten fines against the participating undertakings in case they fail to comply with the conditions and provisions in the framework of remedies.
+The decision may threaten fines against the participating undertakings if they fail to comply with the conditions and provisions in the framework of remedies.